onap/vnfrqts-requirements/docs/Chapter5.rst

 -------------

-This reference document is the VNF TOSCA Template Requirements for OpenO, which provides recommendations and standards for building VNF TOSCA templates compatible with OpenO– initial implementations of Network Cloud.
+This reference document is the VNF TOSCA Template Requirements for ONAP, which provides recommendations and standards for building VNF TOSCA templates compatible with ONAP initial implementations of Network Cloud.
 It has the following features:

 1. VNF TOSCA template designer supports GUI and CLI.